School Finder

 #3.
 TRAINING AND DEVELOPMENT MANAGER

-By working in this career path, your role will be to find new hires and bring them into an organization.
-From there, you will help train them, and you will develop their talents to help them to reach their full potential.
+Training and development managers have another high-paying role in organizational leadership, especially development managers with a master’s in organizational leadership.
+By working in this career path, your role will include finding new hires and bringing them into an organization.
+From there, you will help train them and develop new talents to help them reach their full potential.
 Training and development managers are vital to the healthy function of all businesses.
-So this position is among our top jobs in organizational leadership.

 The role is similar to an HR manager or HR specialist.
 Training and development managers help incorporate new hires into a company and help find people who are the best fit to work there.
 As a training and development manager, you will likely be working upwards of 40 hours a week.
 Often, you will be working directly with people.